conkats/OpenFoam-Generalised-Wall-Function/README.md

 # OpenFoam-Generalised-Wall-Function
-Implementation of the Generalised Wall Function by Popovac
+Implementation of the Generalised Wall Function by Popovac in OpenFoam v9

 -Usage:
 Include the following in the controldict